b2200356806/ICES4HU/README.md

 ## API Endpoints

+Add some examples of students and courses to the database: /api/admin/add-examples

 1. List all the students: /api/students/all
 2. Get a student info: /api/students/{user_id}
 3. Get courses taken by a student: /api/students/{user_id}/courses